De Havilland DHC-3T Turbo Otter

 Features include shake effects which occur on engine startup, engine shutdown, stalls, and landings (shake effects can be turned off), choice of male or female pilot, custom engine startup which forces the pilot to use the primer, mixture and throttle according the POH, optional wheel fairings, and a pop-out kneeboard with adjustable pilot and copilot weight, luggage weight and fuel.
 A dynamic weight & balance chart helps to ensure that your loading is within CG limits.
 The kneeboard also has normal procedures check lists.
 For added realism, you can pull your C150 out of the hangar using the tow bar.

 Piper Cherokee 140 Modern (two different panels in one model)

-Our newest variant of the Cherokee 140 fleet, the Modern version features two different panels that are selectable in-flight.
+Our Modern version of our popular Cherokee 140features two different panels that are selectable in-flight.
 The analog-gauge panel option is a traditional round-gauge layout with a full-featured radio stack including GPS, COM2/NAV2 radio, transponder, KAP140 dual-axis autopilot, ADF and DME.
 The glass-panel option features an updated version of Mario Donick's Aspen E1000 PFD with pop-out viewing.
 The glass-panel option also has GPS, COM2/NAV2 radio, transponder, KAP140 dual-axis autopilot, ADF and DME.

 New features include librain rain and ice effects, pop-out kneeboard with Options and re-fueling, ShadeTree Micro Aviation's Autoupdate plugin, FMOD sounds, hi-res PBR textures, integrated support for RealityXP(tm) GTN650 and G430 GPS (purchased separately), integrated support for the AviTab plugin, "save-state" preferences. and ready for VR flight!